adilhamza-learnwithadil/adilhamza-learnwithadil/README.md

 #### Web Devoloper
 ![Web Devoloper](https://www.21kschool.com/blog/wp-content/uploads/2022/08/The-Importance-of-Coding-in-21st-Century-Education.png)

-I’m a Front End Web developer.
-I alawys try to learn new programming languages.
+I’m a Front End Web developer. 💻I alawys try to learn new programming languages.
 I can make any website using HTML5, CSS3, Javascritp.
 I used React as Javascrip framework.
-I also use Tailwind css and Bootstrap as CSS library.
+I also use Tailwind css and Bootstrap as CSS library.🙂

 Skills: HTML / CSS / JS / REACT / PHP